Controlling the weights of simulation particles: adaptive particle management using k-d trees: Conclusion

 Adaptively adjusting the weights of simulated particles can greatly improve the efficiency of simulations.
 We follow Welch et al.~\cite{Welch2007143} and call algorithms that do this `adaptive particle management' (APM) algorithms.
 In this work, we have focused on the pairwise merging of particles.
 We found that the use of a $k$-d tree offers several important advantages over present methods.
 First, only particles that are `close together' are merged. `Close together' can be defined as desired (for example close in position and velocity).
 This ensures that the distribution of particles is not significantly altered.
 Second, the merging can be performed completely independent of the numerical mesh used in the simulation.
 The algorithm works in the same way, whether the simulation is in 1D or in any higher dimension.
 Third, with a $k$-d tree, the closest neighbors can be located efficiently.
 Therefore, the method can be used for simulations with millions of particles.
 Fourth, from a practical point of view, the use of a $k$-d tree library greatly simplifies the implementation of pairwise merging.

 Two particles can be merged in different ways, and we have compared various merge schemes.
 An interesting option is to select properties for the merged particle at random from the original particles.
 With these stochastic schemes fluctuations increase, but on average both momentum and energy can be conserved.
-The optimal scheme depends on the application.
+In the simulation of the two-stream instability we saw that when system is sensitive to small fluctuations, a scheme that conserves energy or momentum is preferred.
+But when the physical evolution does not depend strongly on small fluctuations, a stochastic scheme can perform better.

 In general, it is more important to preserve the essential characteristics of the particle distribution function than to exactly conserve grid moments.
 A scheme that conserves energy or momentum should typically be used with a full coordinate $k$-d tree (containing $\vec{x},\vec{v}$).
 A velocity norm $k$-d tree (containing $\vec{x},\vectornorm{\vec{v}}$) can be used with a stochastic scheme.
 The advantage of a velocity norm $k$-d tree is that is can be constructed and searched faster than one with the full coordinates.
 The combination of a stochastic scheme with a full coordinate $k$-d tree seems a good choice: on average, the shape of the energy and momentum distribution functions is conserved, while the induced fluctuations in the grid moments are relatively small.